yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 Request parameters
 """"""""""""""""

-:account_to_modify:  Principal account（UID or nickname）
+:account_to_modify:  Client account（UID or nickname）
 :voting_account:  Proxy account（set the proxy with a UID or nickname; null is for canceling the proxy）
 :broadcast:  Whether to broadcast